-These instructions give a guide for the installation of the appliance but in no way absolve the installer from responsibilities to conform to British Standards, in particular BS8303 and BS6461, relating to the installation of solid fuel appliances.
-All local regulations including those referring to national and European standards need to be complied with, when installing this appliance.
+These instructions give a guide for the installation of the appliance but in no way absolve the installer from responsibilities to conform to AS/NZS Standards, in particular AS/NZS 2918:2018, relating to the installation of solid fuel appliances.
+All local regulations including those referring to national standards need to be complied with, when installing this appliance.

-Outside of the UK, the installer must comply with all local, national & international standards that apply.
 Any adjacent combustible material should be far enough away from the appliance so as not to raise 60°C above the room temperature when the appliance is in operation.
 If necessary, any adjoining walls should be protected from the effects of heat.
-Clearances from combustible materials are 50mm from the sides and 100mm from the rear.
+Clearances from combustible materials are: